CCL opposes internet censorship

 The government says that this harsh censorship regime is required to protect all Australians, but especially children, from offensive and unsuitable content on the Internet.

-This censorship regime is unnecessary, because children can be protected by installing a child-protection internet filter on their PC.
-This is the only effective and proven technology to protect children online from unsuitable content, according to an recent US court decision: ACLU v Gonzales (2006) 478 F. Supp 2d 775 (22 March 2007).
+This censorship regime is unnecessary because children can be protected by installing a child-protection internet filter on their PC.
+This is the only effective and proven technology to protect children online from unsuitable content, according to a recent US court decision: ACLU v Gonzales (2006) 478 F. Supp 2d 775 (22 March 2007).
 Filters protect children from unsuitable content hosted anywhere in the world, not just Australia.
 If child-protection filters are used on home and school PCs, then there's no need to censor Australian websites and adults can read, hear and see whatever they like.